 The Hubs are places where you and your child or young person can find out more about OTR and the various services on offer.
 You can expect a friendly and welcoming atmosphere in an informal setting.
-Here your child or young person can be registered and signed up to a service that they choose if they wish.
-You can also find out about support available for parents and carers.
+Here your child or young person can be registered and signed up to a service that they chose if they wish.
+You can also find out about the Parent Group at OTR.